SSWConsulting/SSW.Rules.Content/rules/acceptance-criteria/rule.md

 Since Acceptance Criteria will be used to determine whether the work for the story is done or not, each of them needs to verified using an acceptance test.

-It is good practice to make sure that each of the Acceptance Criteria are *testable*, i.e. test(s) can be written to definitively determine whether the criteria has been met or not.
+It is good practice to make sure that each of the Acceptance Criteria is *testable*, i.e. test(s) can be written to definitively determine whether the criteria has been met or not.
+This can help to reduce vagueness in the way acceptance criteria are defined.

 See the rule:
 [Do you write acceptance tests to verify Acceptance Criteria?](https://www.ssw.com.au/rules/does-your-team-write-acceptance-tests-to-verify-acceptance-criteria)